TEDS Data Dictionary

 • the parent-administered picture vocabulary test score (dpictot1/2) was 4 or less AND the parent reported concerns that the twin's language was developing slowly (dsayc1a1/2 = 1)

-For the low-Parca classification of individual twins, the historical and updated categories agree for 358 lows and 1247 non-lows in the dataset.
+For the low-Parca classification of individual twins, the historical and updated categories agree for 354 lows and 1245 non-lows in the dataset.
 28 twins were low-Parca according to the historical category but not the updated category; and 40 twins were not low-Parca historically but are low-Parca according to the updated category.
 3 twins, not low according to the historical category, have missing Parca data in the 4 Year booklet.

-For the control family classification, taking paired twins into consideration, the historical and updated categories agree for 310 control families and 473 low families.
+For the control family classification, taking paired twins into consideration, the historical and updated categories agree for 310 control families and 470 low families.
 Only 1 family is classified as a control by the historical category but not the updated category.
 54 families are classified as controls by the updated category but not by the historical category.

 Data collection

 Each family selected for the In Home study was initially contacted by telephone, in order to seek verbal consent and to arrange a visit date.
-On the arranged date, the family would be visited in their home by two testers (researchers).
+On the arranged date, the family would be visited in their home by two testers (TEDS researchers).
 Each tester would then conduct the full battery of tests on one twin.
 The two twins were tested simultaneously and independently by the two testers.
 The responses made by each twin were assigned numerical scores by the tester, using the rules specified in the test manuals, and the scores were recorded in the test score sheets (pdf).

 In addition to the cognitive tests carried out on the twins, the battery included the Bayley behaviour ratings.
 These ratings were assessed by the testers, and recorded on the score sheets mentioned above.
 Guidance notes (pdf) for the behaviour ratings were provided for testers.

 While the twins were being tested, the parent was asked to fill in the parent questionnaire (pdf), which included a consent form.
 In addition, each parent was asked to complete the 'Expressed Emotion' recording as described in a sheet of written instructions (pdf) (verbal instructions were also given).
 In outline, the parent was asked to talk about each twin as an individual, without making comparisons between the twins, spending five minutes talking about each twin.
 The recording was made by means of a cassette tape recorder armed with a blank audio cassette tape provided by the TEDS testers.
+These tape recordings were never coded or otherwise analysed and they have not been retained in TEDS.

 Immediately after the visit, each tester independently completed the post-visit ratings (pdf).
-In addition, miscellaneous notes relating to the twin tests or the visits generally would be recorded on the front of the twin score sheet.

 Data entry